danialgoodwin/dev/a---level-up/dev-interview-cheat-sheet.md

   - Android fragmentation for telecom, mainly the broken APIs.
   -

+- How do you make a decision without sufficient information?

 `What's your favorite programming language?` As a simple answer.. the one that is most productive and has the least maintenance and new-feature costs.
 But, I also do have a more specific answer...
 Ceylon, Haxe, D (not Anonlang yet).

 #### [Interview Cake: Coding interview Tips](https://www.interviewcake.com/article/coding-interview-tips) ####